Last Updated on

 Hold an object that is special or interesting to you.
 Focus all of your senses on it and note the information your senses feed back to you, including its shape, size, color, texture, smell, taste, or sounds it makes when manipulated.

-Like the previous exercise, this exercise can be completed with all of your senses while you focus on a food.
-Eat slowly, noticing the smell, taste, and feel of the food.
+Like the previous exercise, this exercise can be completed with all your senses while you focus on eating a particular food, like dark chocolate or a raisin.
+Eat slowly, utilizing all five senses: smell, taste, touch, sight, and even sound.

 You can practice mindful stretching with any set of stretches that you like, but if you want a guided practice you can give yoga a try (more on that in the next section).